-BUS 175 Introduction to Business & Entrepreneurship (3 Credits)
+BUS 175 Intro to Business & Entrepreneurship (3 Credits)

 Introduction to the world of business and the integrative nature of business activities, business topics germane to both corporate and entrepreneurial environment, including the impact of globalization.
-Emphasis on the decision-making process in various i
+Emphasis on the decision-making process in various business functions.

 Introduction to the world of business and the integrative nature of business activities, business topics germane to both corporate and entrepreneurial environment, including the impact of globalization.
-Emphasis on the decision-making process in various inter-departments and business functional areas.
+Emphasis on the decision-making process in various business functions.

-BUS 200 Introducation to Personal Finance (3 Credits)
+BUS 200 Intro to Personal Finance (3 Credits)

-This course provides the fundamentals of personal, finance needed to successfully achieve desired, personal goals.
-It covers a wide range of, financial topics (planning process, goal setting,, time value of money,tax planning, etc.)
+This course provides the fundamentals of personal finance needed to successfully achieve desired personal goals.
+It covers a wide range of financial topics: planning process, goal setting, time value of money, and tax planning.

 BUS 270 Business Statistics (3 Credits)